 Find a Snowshoe Partner or Group

-Most states also have their own snowshoe club where like-minded individuals can snowshoe the surround areas.
-Social media groups such as Snowshoeing & Winter Hiking and MeetUp are also a great way to meet others interested in the sport of snowshoeing.
+Most states also have their snowshoe club, where like-minded individuals can snowshoe the surrounding areas.
+Also, social media groups such as Snowshoeing & Winter Hiking and MeetUp are great ways to meet others interested in the sport of snowshoeing.

-There are snowshoe events around the nation that are organized by associations and companies.
-Some events will come with a guide, others will not.
+There are snowshoe events around the nation that associations and companies organize.
+Some events will come with a guide, and others will not.
 However, every snow-laden state should have snowshoe events every year.
-View the Snowshoe Mag events calendar or check directly on the websites of:
+To name a few sources, check directly on the websites of:

-Snowshoe racing and competition are growing quickly within the sport – nationwide.
+Snowshoe racing and competition are increasing within the sport – nationwide.
 The popularity of events on a state-by-state and national championships series is blossoming as more snowshoers gain a considerable amount of expertise.

-Races are not just for the extreme athlete.
-They can be for the beginner too!
+Races are not just for the extreme athlete, but they can be for the beginner too!
 Race distances vary from fun runs and 3Ks up to ultra marathons.
-It can sometimes seem intimidating to get started.
-However, we have a few tips on how to start snowshoe racing.
+As a result, it can sometimes seem intimidating to get started.

-The best place to search for races and to get involved is to start with The United States Snowshoe Association, Snowshoe Canada, or the World Snowshoe Federation.
+The best place to search for races and get involved is the United States Snowshoe Association, Snowshoe Canada, or the World Snowshoe Federation.
 Each organization hosts racing events in respective countries and all around the world.

-In addition, local areas will usually have their own racing series or manufacturers will hold their own racing events throughout the winter months.
-Search for events at the Snowshoe Mag calendar or at the American Trail Running Association.
+Local areas will usually have their racing series, or manufacturers will hold their racing events throughout the winter months.
+Search for events at the Snowshoe Mag calendar or the American Trail Running Association.